Nostalgic wallows 3: the Ritz Cinema, Enniskillen

 Unfortunately, as a last-minute villain, Abbott’s Blessington can’t quite match Ruffalo’s splendidly scenery-chewing Wedderburn who preceded him.
 Also, the film ends with a weak punchline that, again, implies some out-of-character cruelty on Baxter’s part.
 (Actually, it made me think of the 1944 Universal Studios potboiler House of Frankenstein, wherein Boris Karloff’s villainous Dr Gustav Niemann tried to transplant a man’s brain into the body of a dog).

 Its length and final act aside, Lanthimos’s Poor Things gets a definite thumbs-up from me… as a self-contained film.
 As an adaptation of Alasdair Gray’s novel, I’m less enamoured with it.
 One issue is that it makes no attempt to replicate what happens at the book’s end.
 This is when Gray turns everything on its head because he lets Bella take over as storyteller.
 She denounces Archie McCandless’s version of events and makes him out to be devious and delusional.
 She claims to be not a Frankenstein-type creation but an ordinary 19th-century woman – though one ahead of her time because she passionately believes in and campaigns for gender equality and social justice.
 What we’ve read to this point is an insecure man’s gothic fabrication.
-Thus, the book’s last part serves as a rebuke of male attitudes towards women (especially Scottish male attitudes) that combine possessiveness with mad romanticism.
+Thus, the book’s last part serves as a rebuke of male attitudes towards women that combine possessiveness with mad romanticism.

 © Bloomsbury Press

 This is both more disorientating and more satisfying than in the film.
 There, yes, Bella becomes an emancipated woman, fiercely intelligent and independent.
 But she remains a male fantasy creation, something that was made on a man’s laboratory table, reared and tutored in the ways of the world by men and used as a sexual plaything by dastardly men like Wedderburn – Bella, with her brain still trying to make sense of her experiences and her vocabulary still limited, describes those carnal encounters as ‘furious jumping’.
-However, Gray pulls the rug from under us makes us question men’s treatment of women, and their whole interpretation of women, in a way the film doesn’t.
+However, Gray pulls the rug from under us, making us question men’s treatment of women and their whole interpretation of women, in a way the film doesn’t.

 The other thing the book has but the film doesn’t have is Scotland.
 Gray’s Glasgow setting has disappeared, supplanted by a sprawling, steampunk-styled, Victorian London one.
 And what was generally a very Scottish book has been turned into a film where the only hints that Scotland exists are Dafoe’s low-key Scottish accent and a few Scottish-sounding character names.
 This de-Scottification of the story strips from it a layer of symbolism that was obviously important to Gray, an enthusiastic supporter of Scottish independence.